Update: This post was updated on July 28, 2022 to reflect the latest developments in the Microsoft Purview compliance center user interface.

 eDiscovery includes many options devoted to searching, collecting, preserving and exporting data.
 Here are its key parts:

 eDiscovery case.
 A case is the most basic eDiscovery tool. eDiscovery cases allow you to control who can see and access a certain investigation.

 Litigation hold.
 Whenever a mailbox or another resource (for example, a SharePoint site) is subject to a litigation hold, it means that its content is protected.
-Owner of a mailbox on a litigation will be able to delete items, but unable purge them.
+Owner of a mailbox on a litigation will be able to delete items, but unable to purge them.
 It means that as long as a mailbox is on a litigation hold, it is not possible to permanently delete an email or any other item.
 As long as the litigation hold is active, deleted items will go to a specific subfolder in Recoverable Items folder: DiscoveryHold.
 Its contents can be searched with eDiscovery content search or using Search-Mailbox cmdlet.

 Content search.
 Content search can use various filters and criteria to search for specific content in mailboxes, SharePoint sites, or in Public Folders.
 It can also be used as a means to a manual local backup.
 Data which meets the specified requirements can be exported to PST files, which can be imported back into mailboxes later on for revision or restoring purposes.

-eDiscovery, Advanced or not, allows administrators to search, analyze and export specific data form an Office 365 organization.
+eDiscovery, Premium or not, allows administrators to search, analyze and export specific data form an Office 365 organization.
 While the purpose and general idea of both mechanisms is the same, there are some important differences in how they achieve the same goal.

-How is Advanced eDiscovery different from eDiscovery?
+How is eDiscovery (Premium) different from eDiscovery?